 3. The company may also state whether it has voluntarily adhered to other international, industrial, or other codes of ethical principles or good practices.
 If so, identify the code in question and the date of adherence thereto.
-In particular, mention whether there has been adherence to the Code of Good Tax Practices of 20 July 2010.
+In particular, mention whether there has been adherence to the Code of Good Tax Practices of 20th July 2010.

-A.1 - Rights inherent to class A and B shares
+A.1 - Rights inherent in Class A and Class B shares